satyakonmsft/skype-docs/Skype/SDN/articles/configuring-the-sdn-manager-by-editing-the-config-file.md

 ﻿---
 title: How to configure the SDN manager by editing the config file
+description: Describes how to configure the SDN manager by editing the config file and provides additional references for configuring the SDN manager.
 TOCTitle: Configuring the SDN manager by editing the config file ms:assetid: 717466aa-c6b2-42ab-8492-8d2f4bed7765 ms:mtpsurl: https://msdn.microsoft.com/library/Mt148355(v=office.16)